shivanireddy0531-blip/calculator2/README.md

 # calculator2
->Firstly initiated with the platform of pycharm.
+->Firstly initiated with the platform of pycharm.

 ->Created a file and named it as calculator.py .